lunapaint/vscode-luna-paint/README.extension.md

 The Pencil tool is used to draw individual pixels.

-- Use left or right click to draw freehand using the _primary_ or _secondary color_.
+- Use left or right click to draw freehand using the _primary_ or _secondary color_ respectively.
-- Shift+click to draw a line from the last point, holding shift will show the angle of the line and which pixels will be drawn to.
+- Shift+click draws a line from the last drawn point, holding shift will show the angle of the line and which pixels will be drawn to.
-- Set the _Blend Modes_ to be used with the pencil, or select _replace_ to replace the color without blending.
+- Set the _Blend Mode_ option to be used with the pencil, or select _replace_ to replace the color without blending.

 ![](https://raw.githubusercontent.com/lunapaint/vscode-luna-paint/release/0.2/images/readme/pencil.gif)

 ### Eraser

-The Eraser tool is used to set pixels back to fully transparent.
+The Eraser tool is used to set pixels to fully transparent.

 - Set the brush size to clear more than a single pixel.